 Term Definition Boundary Roads Refers to roads that form the boundary between adjoining municipalities.
 Residents along these roads may pay rates to the Council but have their road maintained by the adjoining municipality.
 Road or Road- Related Asset Road infrastructure or road-related infrastructure, for example roadway pavement or roadway drainage.
 Defect Type The type of defect of a road or road-related asset, for example potholes in a road surface or a joint displacement in a concrete pathway.
 Intervention Level The level at which a defect is identified and recorded for intervention in accordance with nominated response times.
 Hierarchy A framework for segmenting an asset base into appropriate classifications.
 The asset hierarchy can be based on asset function, asset type or a combination of the two.
 Kerb and Channel Is considered to be road infrastructure and forms part of the roadway for the purposes of this RMP.
 Level of Service Is the defined service level against which performance may be measured and relates to quality, quantity, reliability, responsiveness and cost.
 Maintenance All actions necessary for retaining an asset in the state or condition determined in accordance with the RMA, but excluding rehabilitation or renewal.
 Emergency An emergency is defined as an event or situation that may pose an immediate risk to health, life, property and/or the environment.
 Temporary Measures Is a temporary measure that addresses the defect in a road or road-related asset that may include warning signs, barricades and/or temporary repair.
 Performance Monitoring Continuous or periodic quantitive assessments of the actual performance compared with specific objectives, targets or standards.
 Response Times The time to implement temporary measures and permanent measures.
 Routine Maintenance Day to day maintenance activities to keep the asset operating and which form part of the annual operational budget.
-Department of Transport Effective 1 January 2020, all road management functions and responsibilities of the Roads Corporation (VicRoads) are transferred to and vested in the Head, Transport for Victoria (established under s64A of the Transport Integration Act 2010)
+Department of Transport The Head, Transport for Victoria (established under s64A of the Transport Integration Act 2010)